OBIAGWUNNAMDI1/StakingPool/README.md

-The nwe file is in mainneforking.
+The new file is in mainneforking.